 Julie also is in her second spell with the business, having started as the Donations Clerk she left to venture new roles including being bar manager at two local pubs.
 In 2007 she returned to take over when Natalie left to have children and her main roles are controlling the vast amounts of paperwork needed, from family letters to newspaper announcements, as well as working on the many Orders of Service required.

-Working between our two other branches are Sue, Teresa and Pauline.
+Working between our two other branches are Teresa, Pauline and Nicky

 Teresa has a background in nursing and has taken over the role as Donations Clerk alongside Pauline which runs from our West Moors office.
 Teresa has been with us since 2008.

-Pauline is our newest office member having only joined in June 2011 but has worked within the funeral industry for many years, her uncle Jim actually helped train Nick when he first entered the profession.
+Pauline joined in June 2011 but has worked within the funeral industry for many years, her uncle Jim actually helped train Nick when he first entered the profession.

 Nicky started in April 2017 and has been known to the family for many years.
 She took over the role held by Sue Jones who retired after 16 years with us.
 Nicky has much experience in customer service roles and local knowledge having been in the Verwood area all her life.